 - Selling to Friends or Family: If you already have a buyer that you trust, hiring an agent may not be necessary.
 Agents typically take 3-6% of the sale price as commission, which you can save by working directly with a title company.
 This works best when the buyer is familiar with the property and willing to purchase it as-is.

-- For Sale By Owner (FSBO): if you take on the challenge of selling your home yourself, a title company can help with the legal and financial steps.
+- For Sale By Owner (FSBO): If you take on the challenge of selling your home yourself, a title company can help with the legal and financial steps.
 Selling without an agent is already a big task, so having professional support for title transfer can prevent mistakes and protect you from legal issues.

-- Selling to a Cash Buying Company: Some homeowners prefer a fast, straightforward sale and cash buyers often close quickly.
+- Selling to a Cash Buying Company: Some homeowners prefer a fast, straightforward sale, and cash buyers often close quickly.
 A title company ensures that the funds and documents are handled correctly, making the process safe and secure.

 How to Choose a Title Company in Texas